23solo/EcommStore/README.md

 - Add gitHooks for master check and makefile to create Branches with same naming convention.
 (Done)
 - Initialize with MongoDb to store the userData.
-  - email, password, isAdmin, isVerifiedUser, totalNumberOfOrders, coupons, totalItemsPurchased, totalAmountSpent, totalAmountSaved, isCouponValid, cartItems(key value)
+  - email, password, isAdmin, isVerifiedUser, totalNumberOfOrders, coupons, totalItemsPurchased, totalAmountSpent, totalAmountSaved, isCouponValid, cartItems(key value) (Done)
 - Create basic user login, signup, logout.(UI)
 - Create basic user login, signup, logout.(BE)
 - Add a static file to list all the items (instead of DB).